cssninjaStudio/vuero/documentation/elements/buttons/button-loading-documentation.md

 ### Loading State

-Huro buttons can be shown in a loading state.
+Vuero buttons can be shown in a loading state.
 To show a loading spinner, add the `is-loading` modifier class.

 <!--code-->